Introducing Infant Formula to a Breastfed Baby

 Call baby’s pediatrician before making a switch to these methods.

-Are you concerned about low milk supply?
+Are you concerned about low breastmilk supply?

 Sometimes moms of fussy babies become nervous and assume they are not making enough milk and feel they should add formula.
 But milk production is a supply and demand relationship: you have to empty your breast in order for it to make more.31